Main fundraiser photo

 Shortly after Caitlin's diagnosis she turned eight and things went rapidly downhill.

-Her eyesight has all but gone and is now down to just light perception something that causes her a lot of upset, even asking if the spell 'Occulus Repairo' from Harry Potter would work to fix her eyes!
+Her eyesight has now all but gone and is essentially down to just light perception something that causes her a lot of upset, even asking if the spell 'Occulus Repairo' from Harry Potter would work to fix her eyes!

 Due to the degenerative nature of the disease, 'normal' life for Caitlin and our family dramatically changes on a regular basis.

-Over time our sporty, fun-loving and adventurous little girl is losing her ability to play with her friends as she once did.
-She is not mentally growing up and her friends are beginning to outgrow her, but her memory is not move on, this hurts so deeply.
+Over time our popular, sporty, fun-loving and adventurous little girl is losing her ability to play with her friends as she once did.
+She is not mentally growing up as quickly as her friends and devastatingly they are beginning to outgrow her, the sadness & lonliness she is clearly feeling hurts so deeply.
 Watching her friends grow up and leave her behind is absolutely devastating.

 Whilst most parents will be planning for a future where they need to help their child with university fees, house deposits, driving licenses and wedding costs, we will be doing none of this.
 Instead, the devastating reality is we will be looking at covering the costs of specialist mobility equipment and a funeral.